-A better idea is to contact a traffic violation attorney like me, Brent D. Ratchford.
+A better idea is to contact a traffic violation attorney like me, The Law Firm of Brent D. Ratchford.
 Based in Gastonia, my law firm serves individuals throughout the area.
 I have been practicing criminal defense and traffic law in Gaston County since 1997, so I have the detailed local knowledge you need to fight a Driving While License Revoked (DWLR) charge.

 The Penalties Are More Serious Than You May Think

 A DWLR charge is far more serious than a speeding ticket.
 It is actually a criminal misdemeanor that carries up to 120 days of jail time.
 Plus, a conviction will increase your car insurance rates by 190 percent.

 A DWLR charge is far more serious than a speeding ticket.
 It is actually a criminal misdemeanor that carries up to 120 days of jail time.
 Plus, a conviction could increase your car insurance rates by 190 percent.